 Technology driven by science

-The hearing test widget was developed by hearX Group, an award-winning company with clinically validated software solutions, patents and research.
+hearX Group is an award-winning, innovative company with clinically validated software solutions, patents and research.

 Organizations that use the hearX tech: